tonguwin/tedx_new/README.md

 3. Play around/add fun random boxes that are clickable

 ### NavBar
+1. Change the HUE logo on Navbar to the TEDxUCSD logo!
-1. Make the NavBar completely white and navbar font black
+2. Make the NavBar completely white and navbar font black
-2. Change hamburger button from appearing in the middle to appearing in a screen on the right
+3. Change hamburger button from appearing in the middle to appearing in a screen on the right

 ### General
 1. Figure out how to take the base grid background that lies on each page!